Onondaga Lake: Mudboils

-Legal action & cleanup efforts
+Legal action and cleanup efforts

 Sewage pollution cleanup

 The first steps taken to control sewage pollution occurred in 1907 with the creation of the Syracuse Interceptor Sewage Board.
 It served to address sewage-related problems in Onondaga Creek and Harbor Brook.
 In 1960, Onondaga County established a sewer district and built the Metropolitan Sewage Treatment Plant ("Metro") on the south shore of the lake.